SaiSavithru/Contact-Notes-Backend-System/README.md

 - JWT Authentication for Contact and Notes endpoints
 - Full CRUD for Contacts and Notes
 - Field normalization for inbound note data (`note_body`, `note_text` → `body`)
-- REST API with Swagger (OpenAPI) documentation
+- REST API with Swagger for API documentation
-- 📉 Graceful error handling, retries with backoff, and timeouts
+- Graceful error handling, retries with backoff, and timeouts
-- 🚦 Rate limiting simulation for outbound service calls
+- Rate limiting simulation for outbound service calls

-## 🚀 Getting Started

-### 📦 Prerequisites

-- Node.js/Express.js
-- PostgreSQL
-- `npm`

 ## 📘 API Documentation